Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 \subsubsection{\textbf{Server/Host Configuration (120 issues)}}

 This category includes issues arising from how MCP hosts (IDEs, apps, UI shells) are configured to connect to, launch, and interact with MCP servers.
 These problems occur when connection settings, configuration files, environment variables, dependency versions, transport modes, or LLM integrations are misaligned between host and server—leading to failed startups, unstable connections, misrouted requests, or incorrect interpretation of server responses.
 The main subcategories are: \begin{enumerate} \item \textbf{Host Connection Configuration (45 issues)}: Issues involving the establishment, maintenance, and termination of the communication channel between the MCP server and the host.
 These faults arise when connection protocols, configuration parameters, timing expectations, or session-management mechanisms do not align between the two sides, leading to unstable, delayed, or inconsistent host–server communication.
 The following subcategories capture the major forms of connection-related failures. \begin{enumerate} \item \textit{Host Connection Synchronization (16 issues)}: Issues caused by timing, ordering, or life-cycle mismatches in the host–server communication flow.
 These faults occur when requests are sent before the server has fully initialized, when long-running tasks block subsequent communication, when multiple concurrent connections interfere with each other, or when connection reuse or premature process termination disrupts message exchange.
 Such problems manifest as hangs, timeouts, race conditions, or stalled connections during initialization or request processing.
-In one issue, when running an MCP server via Docker, a user encountered a runtime error where the logs reported \textit{“RuntimeError: Received request before initialization was complete”}.
-The maintainer explained that this MCP error arises when \textit{“the connection has not yet been established prior to a tool call being made”} and advised ensuring the MCP client fully connects before issuing tool requests~\cite{ex_host_conn_sync}.